payt/activerecord-bulk_update/README.md

 ### .bulk_create

-Inserts multiple records into the database in a single query.
+Inserts multiple records into the database in a single query, and returns the (unpersisted) records.

 ```ruby
 users = [User.new(name: "foo"), User.new(name: "bar")]